thegogod/mde/README.md

-# mde
+# MDE (Markdown Extended)

-markdown for the future
+a set of markdown tools for the future of markdown development.